Summertime (DJ Jazzy Jeff & the Fresh Prince song)

-"Summertime" is a song by American hip-hop duo DJ Jazzy Jeff & The Fresh Prince, released in May 1991 as the lead single from their fourth studio album, Homebase (1991).
+"Summertime" is a song by American hip-hop duo DJ Jazzy Jeff & the Fresh Prince, released in May 1991 by Jive and RCA Records as the lead single from their fourth studio album, Homebase (1991).
 The song was produced by Chicago-based producers Hula and K. Fingers, and it won a Grammy Award for Best Rap Performance by a Duo or Group at the 1992 Grammy Awards.
-It spent a week at number #1 on the US Hot R&B/Hip-Hop Songs Chart, as well as reaching #4 on the Billboard Hot 100 (their highest charting single on the latter).
-It also became the duo's first single to enter the top ten of the UK Singles Chart, peaking at #8.
+It spent a week at number one on the US Hot R&B Singles chart, as well as reaching number four on the Billboard Hot 100 (their highest charting single on the latter).
+It also became the duo's first single to enter the top 10 of the UK Singles Chart, peaking at number eight.